tagion/tagion.github.io/src/lib/content/terms-of-use.md

 ##### Trademarks

-The term I25S, the I25S logo and all related names, logos, product and service names, designs and slogans are trademarks of the Entity or its affiliates or licensors.
+The term DECARD, the DECARD logo and all related names, logos, product and service names, designs and slogans are trademarks of the Entity or its affiliates or licensors.
 You must not use such marks without the prior written permission of the Entity.
 All other names, logos, product and